xuwang/boxcli/README.md

 Commands:
   create  Create a folder.
   delete  Delete a folder.
-  find    Find folders by name.
-  get     Get a folder by name.
-  list    List folder.
+  get     Get a folder attributes by path. list    List items in a folder.
 ...
 ```